haojunqiu/haojunqiu.github.io/_projects/textual_inversion_plus.md

 </div>

 ### Single Image Setting
 Instead of using multiple captures of a concept (typically 3-5 images in original TI), we use the setting of single image/capture alone, as this is a more realistic setting for real-life use cases.
-We demonstrate that a single image suffices via some recontextualization examples in the [report](../../assets/pdf/an_image_is_worth_one_sentence.pdf).
+We demonstrate that a single image suffices via some recontextualization examples in the [report](../../assets/textual_inversion_plus/an_image_is_worth_one_sentence.pdf).
 However, our main contribution is in the captioning initialization (w/ multi-token inversion).

 ### Captioning Initialization, and Mutli-token Inversion
  Instead of representing a concept using only one *single* "new word", i.e., a placeholder token `<s>` as in the vanilla TI, we allow constructing *multiple* placeholder tokens `<0>, <1>, ..., <n>`, and denote their corresponding optimizing embeddings as $$ \mathbf{v}^{(0)}, \mathbf{v}^{(1)}, \dots, \mathbf{v}^{(n)} $$.
 The specific number of tokens depends on the results of a captioning model as the initialization of word embeddings -- we will first fed the image into a captioning model to get a sequence of words.

 # Results

-For more comprehensive analysis like ablation study please refer to the [report](../../assets/pdf/an_image_is_worth_one_sentence.pdf).
+For more comprehensive analysis like ablation study please refer to the [report](../../assets/textual_inversion_plus/an_image_is_worth_one_sentence.pdf).
 Below, we give the training loss convergence, in which we see that captioning converges the fastest out off three cases -- initialization by classification, captioning, or a single token `'*'`.
+We can observe that our captioning method converges the fastest out of the three.
+And note that there are many more metrics can be evaluated on generated recontextualized/reconstructed images, such as LPIPS -- please refer to the [report](../../assets/textual_inversion_plus/an_image_is_worth_one_sentence.pdf).

 <div class="row">